Introduce yourself and tell us about Creative Tim.

 Elon Musk for trying to save the Earth from pollution and finding a solution for humanity to leave the Earth.

-Steve Jobs for his obsessive attention to details and the way he changed how we interact with computers.
+Steve Jobs for his obsessive attention to detail and the way he changed how we interact with computers.

 Jony Ive for his simple and minimal design products and ideas.